OwiliwO/Infinite-Menagerie/README.md

 Excellent!
 You're now fully prepared for endless battle.
 Stay focused and good luck will never leave you.

 ## Installation instructions
+1. Click to button `<> Code`
-1. Download as `ZIP` all files
+2. Download as `ZIP` all files
-2. To launch the game, run the Infinite-Menagerie.exe
+3. To launch the game, run the Infinite-Menagerie.exe